up9inc/mockintosh/Configuring.md

   body: '@some/path/my_template.json.hbs'
 ```

+The template file path is a relative path to the parent directory of the config file.

 ## Request Object

 The `request` object is exposed and can be used in places where the templating is possible.
 These are its attributes: